-You may have heard of all of the pets that run away on the fourth of July than any other day, so you must take additional steps to ensure the well being of your Frenchie.
-Keep an eye on your Frenchie during the commotion, and ensure your French Bulldog has the valid identification just in case they get away.
+You may have heard of all of the pets that run away on the fourth of July than any other day, so you must take additional steps to ensure the well-being of your Frenchie.
+Keep an eye on your Frenchie during the commotion, and ensure your French Bulldog has valid identification just in case they get away.

-Your Frenchies perception of fireworks is different from other natural loud sounds, like thunder.
-Fireworks are lower to the ground, more vivid and followed by loud bangs, light and burning smell of gunpowder.
+Your Frenchies’ perception of fireworks is different from other natural loud sounds, like thunder.
+Fireworks are lower to the ground, more vivid, and followed by loud bangs and the light and burning smell of gunpowder.
 The Fourth of July holiday can be a very stressful day for them.
 Following are some things you can do.

 Before and On the Holiday

 Organize to have your Frenchie in a location where they won’t be exposed to the loud fireworks show.
 Either a friend’s or perhaps a family member’s residence or a dog daycare that your French Bulldog is acquainted with.

 If it is an unfamiliar environment for your Frenchie, take them there a couple of times in the days before the actual holiday so that it won’t come as a shock if you take him here on the fourth.